 You’ll be way more likely to succeed in your Grand Canyon rim to rim if you enjoy your training.
 I’m not saying there won’t be days you dread that long run, or annoying hiccups along the way that have you questioning if all this is worth it.
 My training takes me away from time with my family and requires so. much. laundry.
 Yet it is 100% worth it.

 If you plan to do this trip by yourself, invite friends to train with you!
 I’ve done these trips solo and with friends, yet I always have extra friends participate in training with me to keep it enjoyable and to hold myself accountable.
 Plus, some training buddies throughout the years actually caught the Canyon itch and completed a rim to rim trek as well!

-Starting the trek on the North Rim gives you a less-steep down hill trek and a shorter uphill trek after Phantom Ranch.
+Start the trek on the North Rim will give you a less-steep down hill trek and a shorter uphill trek after leaving Phantom Ranch.
 Ending at the Bright Angel Trail to the South Rim also puts you right in front of several different hotels and lodges (no need for a shuttle!).
 There are the water stations + restrooms (yes, there are actual bathrooms) along this trail:

 - North Kaibab trail head (bathroom + water) then 1.7 miles to

 - Supai Tunnel (bathroom + water) then 3 miles to

 - Roaring Springs (bathroom + water) then .7 miles to

 - Pump House Ranger Station (bathroom + water) then 1.4 miles to

 - *Cottonwood Campground (bathroom + water) then 7.2 miles to